Termites in Oklahoma: What You Need to Know

 Termites are present throughout Oklahoma and many documented cases have shown the damage they can cause to homes here.

 That doesn't mean that all homes are equally at risk.
-Termites are known for their attraction to wood that is within reach, so wood close to the ground, touching the earth, or below ground level tends to be especially at risk of termites.
+Termites are known for their attraction to wood that is within reach, so wood close to the ground, touching the earth, or below ground level is especially at risk of termites.

 Unless you are actively looking for termites, it can be difficult to tell until a nest grows and creates widespread destruction.
 Let's look at the species of termite present in Oklahoma and what you should know about them.